S3 highway (Georgia): Route

-The Jvari Pass is part of the north-south watershed of the Caucasus Mountains which separates the Aragvi and terek river basins.
-On the north side of the pass the Georgian Military Highway gradually descends to Kobi where the new Gudauri Bypass will join the S3 at an altitude of 1970 m.
-At Kobi the highway joins the Terek river which runs through the Dariali Gorge to Russia.
-Via a few small villages the highway reaches Stepantsminda, the (administrative) center of Kazbegi Municipality and the site of the iconic Gergeti Trinity Church which looms over the Georgian Military Road from above.
-For many overland travellers it is the first stop in Georgia when coming from Russia.
+The Jvari Pass is part of the north–south watershed of the Caucasus Mountains which separates the Aragvi and Terek river basins.
+On the north side of the pass, the Georgian Military Highway gradually descends to Kobi, where the new Gudauri Bypass will join the S3 at an altitude of 1970 m.
+At Kobi, the highway joins the Terek River, which runs through the Dariali Gorge to Russia.
+Via a few small villages, the highway reaches Stepantsminda, the administrative center of Kazbegi Municipality and the site of the iconic Gergeti Trinity Church, which looms over the Georgian Military Road from above.
+For many overland travelers, it is the first stop in Georgia when coming from Russia.